radfahrer/illusionist/README.md

-illusionist
+Illusionist
 ===========

-image server written as rack middle ware attempts to comply with riapi (https://github.com/riapi/riapi/blob/master/level-1.md)
+A simple image server written as rack middle ware.

-implemented features
+Attempts to comply with riapi (https://github.com/riapi/riapi/blob/master/level-1.md)

+Implemented Features
 ====================

 * resizes height and witdh
-** defaults height to width if not provided (not quite riapi)
+ * defaults height to width if not provided (not quite riapi)
 * allows four constraint modes when resizing, max, pad, crop, and stretch